reda-jaifar/reda-jaifar.github.io/_posts/2021-11-20-software-architecture-implementation-view.markdown

 - Independent development: microservices can be developed in isolation to accomplish a defined functionality
 - Independent deployment: microservices can be deployed individually and independently in any environment (cloud, on-premise, managed infrastructure)
 - Fault isolation: if one service fails, the system remains up and only the functionality provided by that stopped microservice will be impacted
-- Technology stack: different programming languages, frameworks, and technologies can be used to build the same software (usually a [SaaS](https://en.wikipedia.org/wiki/Software_as_a_service))
+- Technology stack: different programming languages, frameworks, and technologies can be used to build the same software, usually a [SaaS](https://en.wikipedia.org/wiki/Software_as_a_service){:target="_blank"}
 - Individually scaling: each service can scale as per need, is not necessarily to scale the whole system as is the case of monolithic based  application

 Despite the number of advantages Microservices Architecture is bringing, choosing it over Monolithic Architecture relies upon